 As a small winery, our Caldera Red is only available online or at our tasting room in the Columbia Gorge.
 Visit www.hawkinscellars.com to learn more about us and to order online.

-Every Sunday from 11-12pm Mid May through Labor Day Weekend.
+Every Sunday from 11-12pm Memorial Day Weekend through Labor Day Weekend.

 Join us for a gentle flow yoga session in the good old outdoors with a beautiful mountain view.
 We have plenty of room to spread out to keep everyone safe while getting their yoga on.
 After class, enjoy a refreshing and well earned glass of wine at our tasting room.
 All abilities and non-experienced yogis are welcome!

-Reserve HERE to book your spot today! $20 per class, includes the 1 hour yoga class and a glass of our Sparkling Riesling (or another wine of your choice) after the yoga session.
+Reserve HERE to book your spot today! $20 per class, includes the 1 hour yoga class and a glass of of wine after the yoga session.

 Only $10 for wine club members!
 Make sure you are logged into your account when reserving to receive special pricing.